Teen

 - Open to Madison Library District residents only.

-- 4,000 word limit.
+- 4,000 word maximum.

-- Limit 1 short story per paired authors.
+- Limit 1 short story per person.

 - Work must be original, not previously published, and titled.

-- Submissions that are deemed inappropriate, culturally inaccurate, or possess negative stereotypical characterization will be disqualified.
+- Submissions that are deemed inappropriate, culturally inaccurate or possess negative stereotypical characterization will be disqualified.

 Deadline:

-All entries must be received by Monday, July 24th, 2023.
+All entries must be received by Saturday, July 19th, 2025.

 Prizes:

-ALL participants will recieve a prize!
+ALL participants will receive a prize!

-First prize – $30 Amazon gift card for each paired author.
+First prize – $30 Amazon gift card

-For more information please email Gina Miller.
+For more information please email Gina at the library at gina.m@madisonlib.org

 Chess and Game Club